americanexpress/synapse/README.md

 # Synapse

 - Tired of spending time and struggling in designing your foundational architecture and starting out your project?
-- Tired of having the developers in your team not following the same standards and each of them doing things their own way?
+- Tired of having the developers in your team not following the consistent standards and each of them doing things their own way?
-- Tired of having a disorganized code base difficult to maintain after just a few months of starting your project?
+- Tired of having disorganized code that is difficult to maintain after just a few months of starting your project?
 - Tired of spending countless hours, days, or months in getting your foundational frameworks robust and reliable?
+- Are you looking to speed up development time while at the same time ensuring your development team is building application code in a robust manner,
+- following good design principles and patterns?
 If any of these sound like situations you have experienced or situations you simply want to avoid, then Synapse is what you need.

 Synapse is a set of lightweight modules designed to speed up development time and help developers build out their applications.
 The modules are focused towards server side implementation.
-The modules serve as a wide range tool-suite for developers to facilitate rapid development, with high quality built-in.
+Synapse serves as a wide range tool-suite for developers to facilitate rapid development, with high quality built-in.
 It is designed with the purpose of helping developers create web services in a quick and easy way following strict conventions.
 Synapse provides an abstraction layer that enforces developers to follow SOLID principles and avoid common mistakes during the development process.
 It